Province: Canada

 The constituent entities of Canada are known as provinces.
-Prior to confederation, the term province was used in reference to several British colonies situated in Canada; such as the colonial Province of Quebec.
-In 1791, Quebec split into two separate colonies, the provinces of Lower Canada, and Upper Canada.
+Prior to confederation, the term province was used in reference to several British colonies situated in what is now Canada; such as the colonial Province of Quebec.
+In 1791, Quebec split into two separate provinces, Lower Canada, and Upper Canada.
 The two colonies were later merged in 1841 to form the Province of Canada.
 From its separation from Nova Scotia in the 18th century, New Brunswick was known as His/Her Majesty's Province of New Brunswick.
-After Canadian confederation in 1867, the term provinces continued to be used, in reference to the sub-national governments of Canada.
+After Canadian Confederation in 1867, the term provinces continued to be used, in reference to the sub-national governments of Canada.